 Why?
-To raise awareness of rare diseases and the impact they can have upon patients.
+To raise awareness of rare diseases and the impact that they can have upon patients.

 This Year’s Rare Disease Day Theme?
-Bridging the gap between health and social care.
+Reframe rare.

 How YOU can get involved

 This Rare Disease Day, we would like YOU to #ShowYourRare by doing an event!

 One way to #ShowYourRare at an event is with face paints, which can help show your solidarity with other rare disease patients.
 To see more information on why face painting is a good idea for Rare Disease Day, see the following link: https://www.rarediseaseday.org/article/show-your-rare